a-hurst/pysdl2-dll/README.md

 --- | --- | --- | --- | ---
 2.26.5 | 2.20.0 | 2.6.0 | 2.6.0 | 1.0.4

-Note that the mixer and image libraries are currently being held at their current versions until their next major versions are released due to a regression in the macOS binaries.
+Note that the mixer and image libraries are pinned at their current versions until their next major release due to a regression in the macOS binaries.

 ## Installation